r00t-3xp10it/redpill/lib/WebCam-Capture/readme.md

 Remark: Python3 its mandatory requiremente to run cmdlet..
 Invoke-webcamAvi cmdlet automates the execution of 'WebCam.py' and python packages dependencies.

-Video recording (silent) its stored on cmdlet working directory under the name of: "outpy.avi"
+Video recording (silent) its stored on cmdlet working directory under the name of: "meterpeter.avi"
 ```